Håmmålsfjellet

-Håmmålsfjellet (historically also called Hummelfjell) is a mountain located on the border of the municipalities of Tolga and Os in Innlandet county, Norway.
+Håmmålsfjellet (historically spelled Hummelfjell) is a mountain in Innlandet county, Norway.
+It is located on the border of Tolga Municipality and Os Municipality.
 Its tallest peak is Gråhøgda, which has an elevation of 1543 m above mean sea level and a topographical prominence of 628 m.
 It is the 495th-tallest peak in Norway.
 There is a road to the peak from the village of Os, about 7 km to the north.

-This mountain was the site of the crash of Braathens SAFE Flight 253 on 7 November 1956.
+This mountain was the site of the crash of Braathens SAFE Flight 253 on 7 November 1956, resulting in the killing of 41 of the 45 occupants of the aircraft.